Jumballaya/buffwrap/README.md

 - AI memory and behavior buffers
 - WASM/shared memory/threaded applications

-It provides a `BufferWrap<T>` interface for struct access and mutation, powered by a Proxy layer that maps logical indices to memory regions — fully type-safe and strategy-driven.
+It provides a `BufferWrap<T>` interface for struct access and mutation, using the Proxy layer that maps logical indices to memory regions.

 ---